MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Belgium/how-to-download-coda-files-from-an-isabel-server.md

 1. Choose the ![Search for Page or Report](../../media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **IBS Logs**, and then choose the related link.
 2. Choose the **Download** action.
-3. In the **IBS Download Request Options** page, fill in the fields as described in the following table.
+3. On the **IBS Download Request Options** page, fill in the fields as described in the following table.

     |Field|Description|
     |---------------------------------|---------------------------------------|